-2.2 Solution
+2.2 Response

 To address problem #2 described above, RegTAP 1.1 recommends that an additional constraint of having a null SecurityMethod is included in the where clause of the TAP service discovery query.
-However, for this to work, there cannot be a case where an interface is reused by multiple securityMethods, as this would not allow the constraint of a null securityMethod to work if the endpoint supported other non-null securityMethods.
-So, VOResource 1.1 has ensures that at most one SecurityMethod is allowed per interface.
+However, for this to work, there cannot be a case where an interface is reused by multiple securityMethods, as this would not allow the constraint of a null securityMethod to work if the endpoint supported other non-null securityMethod is allowed per interface.